 She had her very own kitten.

 Thank you, as always, to my amazing Beta, CambAngst.
-Who, by the way, has started writing an awesome story as a gift for me!
-It centers around Draco and Astoria post war and currently has two chapters up, and I absolutely suggest checking that, as well as his other stories, out.
+Who, by the way, has started writing an awesome story that centers around Draco and Astoria post war and currently has two chapters up, and I absolutely suggest checking that, as well as his other stories, out.

 And now, I'd like to dedicate this chapter to a really wonderful friend I've met here on HPFF.
 Athene Goodstrength (Sarah), whose birthday is Sunday the 18th!
 I hope that all the warm fuzzy Lily and James feels in this chapter has helped to give your birthday an awesome start, Sarah! ♥

-Also, thank you to Arithmancy_Wiz (Becky) for helping me work out some transition issues I was having in this and to the amazing Remus(Rosie) for being such an awesome reviewer ♥
+Also, thank you to Arithmancy_Wiz for helping me work out some transition issues I was having in this,

 Thank you so much for reading! ♥